jielab/perhaps/README.md

-# PERHAPS (Paired-End Reads-based HAPlotyping from Sequencing data)
+# PERHAPS (Paired-End Reads based HAPlotyping from Sequencing data)
 A new and simple approach to directly call haplotypes from short-read, paired-end next generation sequencing data.
 Author: Jie Huang, MD, PhD, Department of Global Health, Peking University School of Public Health